rigdenlab/SIMBAD/docs/install.rst

 The lattice parameter database ships by default with SIMBAD.
 However, you might want to update this database regularly.

-To do so, use the ``simbad-create-db`` command with the ``lattice`` subcommand.
+To do so, use the ``simbad-database`` command with the ``lattice`` subcommand.
 If you are in a Unix terminal, use the following code to update:

 .. code-block:: bash

-   $ simbad-create-db lattice
+   $ simbad-database lattice

 Hit the ``<Enter>`` key and your default database will be updated automatically.